Easy attention: A simple attention mechanism for temporal predictions with transformers: Abstract

 \section{Abstract}

-{To} improve the robustness of transformer neural networks used for temporal-dynamics prediction of chaotic systems, we propose a novel attention mechanism called easy attention.
-Due to the fact that self attention only makes usage of the inner product of queries and keys, it is demonstrated that the keys, queries and {$\rm softmax$} are not necessary for {obtaining} the attention score required to capture long-term dependencies in temporal sequences.
-Through implementing singular-value decomposition (SVD) on the $\rm softmax$ attention score, we further observe that the self attention compresses contribution from both queries and keys in the spanned space of the attention score.
+{To} improve the robustness of transformer neural networks used for temporal-dynamics prediction of chaotic systems, we propose a novel attention mechanism called easy attention {which we demonstrate in time-series reconstruction and prediction.} {While the standard} self attention only makes use of the inner product of queries and keys, it is demonstrated that the keys, queries and {$\rm softmax$} are not necessary for {obtaining} the attention score required to capture long-term dependencies in temporal sequences.
+Through the singular-value decomposition (SVD) on the $\rm softmax$ attention score, we further observe that self attention compresses the contributions from both queries and keys {in the space spanned by} the attention score.
 Therefore, {our proposed} easy-attention {method} directly treats the attention scores as learnable parameters.
-This approach produces excellent results when reconstructing and predicting the temporal dynamics of chaotic systems exhibiting more robustness and less complexity than the self attention or the widely-used long short-term memory (LSTM) network.
-Our results show great potential for applications in more complex high-dimensional dynamical systems. \\ \textbf{Keywords:} Machine Learning, {Transformer}, Self Attention, Koopman Operator, Chaotic System.
+This approach produces excellent results when reconstructing and predicting the temporal dynamics of chaotic systems exhibiting more robustness and less complexity than self attention or the widely-used long short-term memory (LSTM) network. {We show the improved performance of the easy-attention method in the Lorenz system, a turbulence shear flow and a model of a nuclear reactor.} \\ \textbf{Keywords:} Machine Learning, {Transformer}, Self Attention, Koopman Operator, Chaotic System.